 Objective: To look for birds outside and survey their activities in winter.

-Take the children outside in small groups with an adult leader.
-Make sure that everyone is dressed for the weather.
+In small groups with an adult leader, walk around the school grounds to observe bird behavior.
 If possible, keep a list of bird activities to compare with other groups.
-Visit several different nearby locations, looking and listening for birds.
+Visit several different locations, looking and listening for birds.
 If possible, spend time near a bird feeder where it is easier to get a close-up look at bird behavior.

 OUTDOOR BIRD WATCHING